Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Equilibrium

 thus yielding the corresponding normalization

 Inserting the ansatz (\ref{rta}) into Eq.~(\ref{diffglT}) finally leads to

-The physical meaning of this equation is that dissipation occurs in the system outside of local equilibrium as long as there are collisions, i.e.~as long as the relaxation time $\tau$ remains finite.

-In order to obtain a closed set of equations we have yet to find additional equations which determine the momentum scaling parameters $\Theta_i^{\rm le}$.
-Due to the presence of the DDI, the Fermi sphere is deformed, thus reducing the symmetry in the momentum scaling from spherical to cylindrical.
-To this end, we evaluate the respective energy contributions Eqs.~(\ref{Ekin})--(\ref{Eex}) in local equilibrium in (\ref{localscaling}), where again the collision integral vanishes by definition.
+The physical meaning of this equation is that dissipation occurs in the system outside of local equilibrium in each direction separately as long as there are collisions, i.e., as long as the relaxation time $\tau$ remains finite.
+As a matter of fact, in order to obtain a closed set of equations we have yet to find additional equations which determine the momentum scaling parameters $\Theta_{\imath}^{\rm le}$.
+In the case of a Fermi gas with contact interaction only, a relation between the scaling in local equilibrium $\Theta_{\imath}^{\rm le}$ for different directions can be obtained as in Ref.~\cite{String} and they turn out to be all equal, due to the isotropy of the system.
+For a dipolar gas, however, this is not valid anymore and a different approach must be followed.
+Indeed, due to the presence of the DDI, the Fermi sphere is deformed, thus reducing the symmetry in the momentum scaling from spherical to ellipsoidal.
+To overcome this issue, we build on the fact that a hydrodynamic theory was already worked out in Refs.~\cite{AristeuRapCom,Aristeu} in which local equilibrium is always ensured \cite{String}.
+To this end, we study the relation between the momentum scaling parameters in the framework of the hydrodynamic theory and evaluate the respective energy contributions Eqs.~(\ref{Ekin})--(\ref{Eex}) in local equilibrium in (\ref{localscaling}), where again the collision integral vanishes by definition.
 With this we obtain

-However, when determining the momentum scaling parameters $\Theta_i^{\rm le}$ by minimizing Eq.~(\ref{Etotloc}), we have to take into account that they turn out to be not independent of one another.
+However, when determining the momentum scaling parameters $\Theta_{\imath}^{\rm le}$ by minimizing Eq.~(\ref{Etotloc}), we have to consider that they turn out to be not independent of one another.
 Summing all three Eqs.~(\ref{thetaequationcomplete}) yields in local equilibrium the constraint

 With this the minimization of the energy (\ref{Etotloc}) leads to